jrbjrb1212/Donatr/README.md

-Thank you for the taking the time to check out this[project](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!
+Thank you for the taking the time to check out this [project](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!